Are these insects the key to predicting how Xylella might spread across the country?

-As part of our ongoing study we would like to remind citizen scientists that spittlebugs are innocent carriers of Xylella in certain countries outside the UK.
+We would like to remind citizen scientists that spittlebugs are innocent carriers of Xylella in certain countries outside the UK.
 They are not a pest so there is no need to remove them.
-There have been no confirmed reports of Xylella in this country, but the survey is helping us to gather data to inform a response should the disease ever reach the UK.
+There have been no confirmed reports of Xylella in this country, but the survey helped us to gather data to inform a response should the disease ever reach the UK.

 As part of our BRIGIT partnership we asked gardeners to record sightings of the bug.
 These sightings will be plotted on a map to show the distribution of froghoppers and a pattern of how the disease might spread in the UK.